Anonymous-2025-Repr/LLM-DS-Reproducibility/README.md

 - {model_name}: Choose from `llama-3.3`, `deepseek-r1`, `gpt-4o`, `claude-3-5-sonnet`, or `o3-mini`
 - {agent_type}: Choose from `COT`, `ROT`, `REFLEXION`, or `REACT` prompting strategies

-**Note:** If you want to use `REFLEXION`, please make sure that you have already obtained the evaluation results for COT.
+**Note:** When using `REFLEXION`, please make sure that you have already obtained the evaluation results for COT.

 ## Evaluation
 Execute the following command, replacing the placeholders as needed: